Amazing Australian Pubs

 Photo by Katrin Holmsten

-check out this pub, it is about a 400km. drive inland from Cairns
+out this pub, it is about a 400km. drive inland from Cairns in the middle

-in the middle of f*%#!ing nowhere, on the west side of the Atherton
+of f*%#!ing nowhere, on the west side of the Atherton Tablelands, unless

-town hall had spontaneously fallen over!
-The pub survived as the
+to investigate the town hall had spontaneously fallen over!
+The pub

-town hall had narrowly missed it which was lucky as the pub itself
+survived as the town hall had narrowly missed it which was lucky as

-was a bit old and maybe not so structurally sound either.
-A few
+the pub itself was a bit old and maybe not so structurally sound either.

 who set about slowly restoring it to its former glory.
 As Einasleigh

-through in the dry season and the Savannahlander train that calls
+in the dry season and the Savannahlander train that calls in once a

-in once a week.
-Just across the road there is a beautiful gorge
+week.
+Just across the road there is a beautiful gorge where you can

-where you can swim safely as the only crocodiles here are the
+swim safely as the only crocodiles here are the freshwater ones.
+There

 Espanol Hotel

-a few hours west of Cairns, we spotted the sign "Historic
+hours west of Cairns, we spotted the sign "Historic hotel on left"

 Ettamogah Pub